A spatial interference approach to account for mobility in air pollution studies with multivariate continuous treatments: Misspecification of weights

 \subsection{Misspecification by scalar multiplication}

-One possible misspecification scenario is that the misspecified weights are equal to the true weights times a scalar, i.e. $\tau_i = \tau_i^*/c$ for all $i$ and $c >0$.
-This scenario is likely to occur when the target population differs from the one used to measure mobility.
-We look at this situation specifically, as we intend to estimate the causal effect in the Medicare population in the United States, which is comprised of individuals over 65 years of age, who are likely to travel less than the overall population observed in the cell phone mobility data.
-Assuming further that $\tau$ is independent of the exposures, the asymptotic bias is given by
+We first study misspecification of the form $\tau_i = \tau_i^*/c$ for all $i$ and $c >0$.
+This scenario can occur when the target population differs from the one used to measure mobility.
+We focus on this situation specifically, because in Section \ref{sec: data analysis} we estimate causal effects in the Medicare population in the United States, which includes individuals over 65 years of age, who are likely to travel less than the overall population observed in the cell phone mobility data.
+Assuming further that $\tau$ is independent of exposure levels, we show in Appendix \ref{sec: miss_bias_proof} that the asymptotic bias is given by

-A proof of this result can be found in Appendix \ref{sec: miss_bias_proof}.
-We see that the bias depends on 1) the degree of misspecification, given by $1-c$, 2) the amount of correlation between $W_i$ and $G_i$, and 3) the distribution of $\tau$ across the units.
-Clearly, the bias will be close to zero if $c$ is near 1 and we have very little misspecification.
-We also get unbiased results when $\rho=1$ or $\rho=\E(\tau^2)/\{\E(\tau)+\E(\tau^2)\}$, which depends on the distribution of the travel weights.
-For example, $\rho = 0.4$ leads to unbiased results under the standard uniform distribution for $\tau$.
-Additionally, the magnitude of bias in the estimate is affected by the variability in $\tau$ (and therefore $\tau^*$).
-In the extreme case where individuals spend equal amounts of time in their home area (i.e., when $\var(\tau^*)=0$), our estimate remains unbiased.
-Moreover, we note that since both $\rho$ and the moments of $\tau$ can be directly estimated from the observed data, one can estimate the degree of bias that would result from such misspecification.
-We have observed that when travel weights are misspecified by 50\% $(0.5<c<1.5)$ and $\rho$ is greater than 0.4, the resulting bias can typically be bounded above by $0.05\beta_g^*$.
-This is a relatively small degree of bias despite a large degree of misspecification, and this scenario is common in many environmental applications as we have seen in Section \ref{sec: mobility} where the correlation was 0.83 and the average value of $\tau$ was 0.77.
+where the expectation is with respect to the distribution of $Y$ given $W$ and $G$.
+The bias depends on 1) the degree of misspecification, given by $1-c$, 2) the correlation between $W$ and $G$, and 3) the distribution of $\tau$.
+The bias will be close to zero if $c$ is near 1 and we have very little misspecification, or when $\rho$ is large.
+Lastly, the magnitude of bias depends on the variability in $\tau$ (and therefore $\tau^*$).
+In the extreme case where individuals spend equal amounts of time in their residential zip code and $\var(\tau^*)=0$, our estimate is unbiased.
+When travel weights are misspecified by 50\% $(0.5<c<1.5)$ and $\rho$ is greater than 0.4, which is realistic for environmental applications, the resulting absolute bias is below $0.05\beta_g^*$.
+This small bias under substantial misspecification suggests that effect estimates are moderately robust to this form of misspecification.
+Because $\rho$ and the moments of $\tau$ can be estimated from the observed data, the degree of bias can also be quantified empirically.
+For the Medicare data, we found that for $c = 0.5$ and $c=1.5$, the absolute bias was below $0.004\beta_g^*$, suggesting a high degree of robustness for our application of interest.